-Our 6TH ANNUAL BEAUTIFUL BIKERS ® CONFERENCE (BBC) Presented by INDIAN MOTORCYCLE, POLARIS SLINGSHOT & RUSS BROWN MOTORCYCLE ATTORNEYS, will take place February 22 – 24, 2019 at the Golden Nugget Hotel, in Las Vegas, NV.
-The BBC serves as a destination for women who aspire to ride and women who are seeking new motorsports adventures.
+Our 7TH ANNUAL BEAUTIFUL BIKERS ® CONFERENCE (BBC) Presented by INDIAN MOTORCYCLE, POLARIS SLINGSHOT & RUSS BROWN MOTORCYCLE ATTORNEYS, will take place November 20 – 22, 2020 at the Courtyard Marriott, in beautiful Downtown Long Beach, CA. The BBC serves as a destination for women who aspire to ride and women who are seeking new motorsports adventures.
 Our conference highlights the fearlessness and sisterhood of women who embrace the passion of the biker lifestyle.
 We honor female motorcycle riders and clubs, in celebration of their triumphs and accomplishments on ground.
+For more information, Contact Porsche Taylor at (310) 733-0508.

 Meet the Speakers